gruntwork-io/docs/_docs-sources/guides/style/golang-style-guide.md

 Therefore, `region` or `testRegion` for private constants and `Region` or `TestRegion` for public ones is preferred over `REGION` or `TEST_REGION`.

+### Using packages

+A common pattern in Go is create new packages under the `pkg` or `internal` directories.
+If you are unsure about which one to use, follow this simple litmus test:

+- The `internal` directory contains code that we don’t want to be consumed by other clients.
+- A great example of this is telemetry as its normally app-specific and may contain a private DSN.
+- It would be unfortunate for another CLI app to import this package and inadvertently emit events.
+- The `pkg` directory contains all packages that we want to make exportable to other clients.
+- In general most of our code should live under `pkg` with the exception of very specific, private methods.

+A good primer on this layout is available in the following [blog post](https://stackoverflow.com/questions/73007657/go-internal-and-pkg-packages-sharing-same-name).

 ### Functional programming practices

 #### Immutability